Chahwanda Stadium

-Chahwanda Stadium is a footballstadium in Kwekwe, Zimbabwe.
-As of August 2025, it is under construction.
+Chahwanda Stadium is a football stadium in Kwekwe, Zimbabwe due to host its first match in March 2026.

 The stadium is intended to be Category-2 stadium, able to host Under 17 and Under 23 African Cup of Nations qualifiers, as well as CAF Champions League and CAF Confederation Cup preliminary round matches.

-The project is being run by Prophet Walter Magaya and his partner Shepherd Chahwanda, owner of Central Region Soccer League team Hardrock FC.
+The project is being run by Prophet Walter Magaya and his partner Shepherd Chahwanda, owner of Hardrock F.C.

-The stadium is expected to be completed by the end of 2025.
+The stadium was completed by the end of February 2026 and will host its first match in March 2026.